 Understanding the factors behind a slow WordPress site

-Did you know that one additional second in page load time may cost Amazon 16 billion in yearly sales?
+Did you know that 0.1 additional seconds in page load time cost Amazon 1% in sales?

 When it comes to websites, speed matters because visitors have little patience for slow-loading pages.
 But what is causing your site to be sluggish?